All posts

 4. Monthly cost — software-only price.

-5. Integrations — banks, payroll, payment processors, Stripe revenue recognition.
+5. Integrations — banks, payroll, payment processors, Stripe revenue recognition (the ASC 606 layer that matters most for SaaS investor reporting).

 6. Exit data — can you leave with clean accounting history?